FjjDessoyCaraballo/API-calculator/README.md

 # API calculator

 This is a middleware that uses an API call from a mock server to calculate delivery prices.
+Currently, the source html that contained the json is disabled.

 ## How to use